A-Tawfik/os-wp-starter/README.md

 </nav>
 ```

+**CSS :**

-**CSS :** structure remains as flat as possible.
+Structure remains as flat as possible.
 By looking at this CSS you immediately know how the elements are structured in the markup. `.menu` is a block in which `.menu__item` elements are children and `.menu__item--active` is a modifier class used on `.menu__item` elements to turn their color red.
 ```scss
 .menu {
     width: 100%;